Building Remote Teams: Best Practices from A Remote Company Founder

 As of 2015, according to the U.S. Bureau of Labor Statistics, 23% of the workforce reportedly worked remotely.
-Since then, collaboration tools such as Slack, Github, RemoteHQ, and others have made remote work even easier — converting 16% of global companies to work remotely (Owl Labs).
+Since then, remote collaboration tools such as Slack, Github, RemoteHQ, and others have made remote work even easier — converting 16% of global companies to work remotely (Owl Labs).
 Point being, remote work is on the rise.

 Those who work remotely at least once per month are 24% more likely to be happy and productive in their roles than those who can’t or don’t work remotely.
 (Owl Labs)